wilsonmar/wilsonmar.github.io/_posts/2014-08-03-git-basics.md

 Having a repeatable script enables you to experiment on commands.
 When example commands are not coming back correctly, a script also provide you a way to say <strong>"it was working before"</strong> rather than blaming yourself for not typing commands correctly.

 BTW I've viewed <a target="_blank" href="https://wilsonmar.github.io/git-github-videos/">every video and book on this topic</a> and I haven't seen this approach.
-So such an approach is unique to this website.
+So such an approach is a unique innovation of just this website.

 Steps in the script includes how to travel back in time (using git checkout) and what you can do if you're in the middle of working on a file <strong>eligible for commit</strong> but you need to immediately edit and commit other files right away, but don't want to lose the current set of changes.